aesthetic-suite/framework/docs/sss/global.md

 ## Parsing

 To parse a style sheet, import and instantiate the `GlobalParser`.
-Parsing is asynchronous, so as a means to streamline consumption, the parser utilizes an event emitter, where each at-rule must be listened to and handled.
+To streamline consumption, the parser utilizes an event emitter, where each at-rule must be listened to and handled.
 Once listeners are registered, execute the `parse()` method with the style sheet.

 Because of this architecture, you must "build" or "handle" the final result yourself.
 In the example below, when an event is emitted, we will insert a formatted rule into our style sheet.